napei/extractor/readme.md

 By default, the application will hide names of the files and only show a count of the archives found and a status with a number, to prevent visual spam.
 These messages can be enabled through the `-verbose` flag.

+Basic terminal usage is shown below, where the filename relates to the latest version downloaded.

+`> extractor.v0.x.exe -input H:\Torrents\Seeding\`

 ## Usage in torrent clients

 Most modern torrent clients allow for the running of a program on torrent completion.
 This feature allows arguments relevant to that torrent to be passed to the program also.
 Examples are shown below.